ahmed1salama/Data-Science-Jobs-Glassdoor-Analysis-R/README.md

 *	Made a new column for company name [by removing the company rate from the company name]
 *	Made a new column for state [by extracting the state from the location]
 *	Made a new column for company age [by calculating the company age from the founded variable]
-*	Added a column for if the job was at the company’s headquarters
+*	Added a column that tells if the job was at the company’s headquarters
 *	Made columns for if different skills were listed in the job description:
     * Python
     * R